learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-05-29-docker-and-databases.md

     # Set the mongod daemon as entry-point application
     ENTRYPOINT /usr/bin/mongod

 So nothing special here.
 The latest Ubuntu image serves as base and then the MongoDB is installed.
-The two most import thinks to recognize are, that `mongod` is started when running the container and that the [27017](http://docs.mongodb.org/manual/reference/default-mongodb-port/) port is exposed, which is the default port for mongod instances.
+The two most import things to recognize are that `mongod` is started when running the container and that the [27017](http://docs.mongodb.org/manual/reference/default-mongodb-port/) port is exposed, which is the default port for mongod instances.
 One has to notice, that it is necessary to run the resulting image with the `--volumes-from` - flag to the data-only container to have access to the volume containing `/data/db`:

     docker run -d -p :27017 --volumes-from data_container --name mongodb mongodb_$BUILD_ID